Andrew Yakubu: Sack from The Nigerian National Petroleum Corporation

 The anti-corruption agency, EFCC charged Yakubu to court for false declaration of assets, over the discovery of $9.8m in his Kaduna residence.
 He has not been found guilty by any court of law for corruption in Nigeria.

-He however filed a billion Naira suit against the EFCC and the Attorney General of the Federation for damages in March, 2017.
+He however filed a billion Naira suit against the EFCC and the Attorney General of the Federation for damages in March 2017.

+In April 2022, Andrew Yakubu was discharged and acquitted by the Federal High Court and the court ordered EFCC to return the pile of cash seized.

+Personal life

+Yakubu is married to Sarah Yakubu with whom he has six children and nine grandchildren.
+He has a strong interest in the games of golf and football.